antonkov/antonkov.github.io/_posts/2024-01-13-How-to-build-a-proof-tree.md

 ![Proof example](/assets/img/dijs_example.png)
 ![Proof tree example](/assets/img/prooftree_example.png)

-On the picture you see an example of a proof tree rendered with **paperproof**.
+On the picture you see an example of a proof tree rendered with paperproof.
 Goals are represented as red nodes which form a tree.
 It comes from the fact that each tactic transforms a goal: either refines, bifurcates or closes it.
 We will also shortly look at it from a metavariable assignment point of view which will make the tree even more evident.
 Hypothesis (green nodes) also form a set of trees, but we will not discuss them today.

 How a tactic when applied transforms a goal into a set of goals I'd call an **Arrow**.
 For example tactic `cases h` transforms goal `2` into goals `[3, 4]` where different alternatives of the hypothesis `h` are assumed.
 Whether tactic `exact Or.inl hq` closes goal `4`, or in other words transform it into an empty set `[]`.